jgfuchs/explode/README.md

 # explode

-Realistic explosion simulator.
-Final project for MIT 6.837.
+Simulating and rendering explosions on the GPU.
+Final project for MIT 6.837, Fall 2016.